-INV: Farmer Innovation: Infield measures specifically for Wheat Crops Measure Category: Innovation
+INV: Farmer Innovation: Infield measures specifically for Wheat Crops

 Rationale To support farmer-led innovation and ideas for sustainable in-field measures that help to address significant on-farm or pre farmgate challenges and opportunities.
 Proposals should ideally focus on improving sustainability, resilience, productivity and net zero ambitions, as well as progressing along the Regen Pathway.
 This item has been designed for maximum flexibility and invites applicants to suggest other in-field options not already listed in this guide that are specifically targeted at wheat crops.
-The proposed innovations should not be similar to any other measure already listed in this guideline Projected Nature Benefit score n/a Projected carbon outcomes score not available Guide Price per hectare (Based on the T2024 Average for your region unless otherwise stated) No pricing guide - as innovation items are variable in pricing and content SFI Overlap None Contract Term in years user defined -drop down Maintenance Required user defined -drop down Where to use this measure As appropriate.
-Please e define in your Suppor ting Document.
-Requirements As appropriate.
-Rease define in your supporting bocument.
-Applicants are advised to discuss possible ideas for this measure with their LENs Supply Aggregator before including it in their proposal.
+The proposed innovations should not be similar to any other measure already listed in this guideline.
+Projected Nature Benefit score n/a Projected carbon outcomes score not available Guide Price per hectare (Based on the T2024 Average for your region unless otherwise stated) No pricing guide - as innovation items are variable in pricing and content SFI Overlap None Contract Term in years user defined -drop down Maintenance Required user defined -drop down Where to use this measure As appropriate.
+Please define in your Supporting Document.
+Requirements Applicants are advised to discuss possible ideas for this measure with their LENs Supply Aggregator before including it in their proposal.
 Applicants are encouraged to seek advice from an environmental consultant, agronomist or regenerative agriculture specialist before submitting a proposal under this option.
 Applicants may wish to consider involving or engaging a suitable representative from a technology provider before submitting a proposal under this option.
-Applicants should consider practicality, safety and security before proposing to trial any form of new technology in a practical in-field setting.
-Applicants should enter a name and description of the proposal through NatureBid using the Supporting Document Upload function, stating what the proposal is, how it works, which outcomes are addressed, where and how, and timing of delivery.
+Applicants should consider practicality, safety and security before proposing to trial any form of new technology in a practical infield setting.
+Applicants should enter a name and description of the proposal into NatureBid.
+Applicants must submit a one or two page outline of the proposal through NatureBid using the Supporting Document Upload function, stating what the proposal is, how it works, which outcomes are addressed, where and how, and timing of delivery.
 A cost breakdown, percent of costs requested, and any maintenance plans (if relevant) should be included.
-Choice of any particular make or model of equipment will be included as part of the legal
+Choice of any particular make or model of equipment should be explained.